omoriboye/omoriboye/README.md

 We do not mind making new friends at all and do not mind being touched/booped/kissed/ext ext haha

+ObSESSEDDD w/ our fictional sillies.. like we are actually abnormal about them lordy lord 💍💜

 ✼ •• ┈┈┈┈๑⋅⋯ ୨˚୧ ⋯⋅๑┈┈┈┈ •• ✼